Darío Álvarez: Texas Rangers

 On July 27, 2016, the Braves traded Álvarez and Lucas Harrell to the Texas Rangers in exchange for Travis Demeritte.
-After two appearances with the Rangers, he was demoted to the Triple-A Round Rock Express on August 4, 2016.
+After two appearances with the Rangers, he was demoted to the Triple-A Round Rock Express on August 4.
 In 10 appearances with the Rangers, Álvarez struggled to a 7.71 ERA in 10 appearances.
 He began the 2017 season with Triple-A Round Rock, and pitched to a 2–0 record and 2.76 ERA in 20 appearances with Texas.
 On September 1, 2017, Álvarez was designated for assignment by the Rangers.
 He elected free agency following the season on November 6.

 Seattle Mariners

 On November 30, 2017, Álvarez signed a one-year contract with the Chicago Cubs.

 On March 21, 2018, Álvarez was claimed off waivers by the Seattle Mariners.
 On April 25, Álvarez was outrighted off of the 40-man roster without appearing in a game for Seattle and was assigned to the Triple-A Tacoma Rainiers.
-In 30 games for Tacoma, the Low-A Everett AquaSox, and the AZL Mariners, Álvarez recorded a 3–0 record and 1.78 ERA before being released by the organization on August 3, 2018.
+In 30 games for Tacoma, the Low-A Everett AquaSox, and rookie-level Arizona League Mariners, Álvarez recorded a 3–0 record and 1.78 ERA before being released by the organization on August 3.

 Leones de Yucatán

 On January 10, 2019, Alvarez signed a minor league deal with the Minnesota Twins organization.
-He was released by the organization on March 27, 2019.
+He was released by the organization prior to the start of the regular season on March 27.

 On May 17, 2019, Álvarez signed with the Leones de Yucatán of the Mexican League.
-After struggling to a 17.18 ERA in 2 appearances with the team, he was released on May 31.
+After struggling to a 17.18 ERA in two appearances with the team, he was released on May 31.

 Algodoneros de Unión Laguna

 On June 10, 2021, Álvarez signed with the Algodoneros de Unión Laguna of the Mexican League.
-In 17 games for Unión Laguna, he recorded a 5.14 ERA with 24 strikeouts and 2 saves across 21 innings. Álvarez was released by the Algodoneros on January 19, 2022.
+In 17 games for Unión Laguna, he recorded a 5.14 ERA with 24 strikeouts and two saves across 21 innings. Álvarez was released by the Algodoneros on January 19, 2022.